-- Hard Disk rectangular in shape and fixed inside the CPU box. - Compact Disc (CD) circular in shape and portable storage device. - Digital Versatile Disc (DVD) circular in shape but with more storage capacity than CD.

-• Pen Drive or USB Flash Drive - having more storage capacity than DVD but less than Hard Disk.
+- Compact Disc (CD) circular in shape and portable storage device. - Digital Versatile Disc (DVD) circular in shape but with more storage capacity than CD. - Pen Drive having more storage capacity than DVD. - Memory Card used in devices like mobile phones and digital cameras to increase their storage capacity.

 Show to the students CD/DVD Drive and USB ports used to read the files stored in CD/DVD and Pen Drive respectively.

-Ensure that the scope of Teacher's Corner given at the end of the chapter has been covered.
+Ensure that the scope of Teacher's Truff given at the end of the chapter has been covered.

-- Q. What are the parts of a computer? - Q. Which has more storage capacity: CD or DVD? - Q. Arrange in increasing order of storage capacity: CD, DVD, Pen Drive and Hard Disk.
+- Q. Which has more storage capacity: CD or DVD? - Q. Arrange in increasing order of storage capacity: CD, DVD, Pen Drive and Hard Disk. - Q. What are some examples of natural things used to store items?"

-After explaining the chapter, let the students do the course book exercises given on pages 55 and 56 of the main course book as One Touch Learn and Let's Do It.
-After solving the course book exercises, tell the students to solve Crack the Code activity given on page 57 of the main course book.
+After explaining the chapter, let the students do the course book exercises given on pages 60 to 62 of the main course book as Tech Trivia and Answer Arcade.
+After solving the course book exercises, tell the students to solve Code Clues activity given on page 63 of the main course book.
 Help the students to solve these questions.

-In Creative Assignment, activities like Hands-On and Fun in Lab given on page 57 of the main course book will enhance the ability of the students and serve as a Subject Enrichment activity.
+In Creative Assignment, activities like Tangible Task and Digital Drills given on page 63 of the main course book will enhance the ability of the students and serve as a Creativity & Innovation, Communication and Experiential Learning activity.